HMS Sylph (1795): 1799

+1800–1801

-1800–1801Sylph continued to patrol the northern coast of Spain and the Channel in 1800-1; she fought two actions with unidentified ships off Santander on 31 July and 28 September of the latter year.
+Sylph continued to patrol the northern coast of Spain and the Channel in 1800-1; she fought two actions with unidentified ships off Santander on 31 July and 28 September of the latter year.
 These actions may have been against a 44-gun French frigate apparently called L'Artemise.
 On 31 July Sylph was chasing an armed schooner off Santander which the enemy frigate arrived to protect.
 The wind was not favourable for her to escape the much larger enemy, and so Sylph prepared to engage her; the engagement lasted one hour and twenty minutes in which one man was killed and nine wounded before Sylph withdrew to make repairs.
 At daybreak on 1 August the enemy frigate was spotted by Sylph seemingly in a disabled state, but the damaged state of Sylph meant she was too slow in advancing on the frigate, which escaped.
-After the combat she was filling with 1 ft 6 in of water an hour but managed to reach the Channel Fleet from where she was ordered by Admiral William Cornwallis to go to Plymouth for repairs, which she did on 14 August.James, Naval History, Vol. 3, p.
-146 Having been repaired, Sylph resumed her station off the coast of north Spain, and on 28 September discovered a French frigate of the same force as her earlier adversary.
-At 7:30 P.M. the two ships engaged each other from extremely close distance, exchanging broadsides for two hours and five minutes before the frigate disengaged, leaving Sylph with heavy damage to her rigging but again with minimal casualties, only one man injured.James, Naval History, Vol. 3, pp. 146-7 Commander Dashwood was promoted to post-captain for his bravery in these two engagements.
+After the combat she was filling with 1 ft 6 in of water an hour but managed to reach the Channel Fleet from where she was ordered by Admiral William Cornwallis to go to Plymouth for repairs, which she did on 14 August.
+Having been repaired, Sylph resumed her station off the coast of north Spain, and on 28 September discovered a French frigate of the same force as her earlier adversary.
+At 7:30 P.M. the two ships engaged each other from extremely close distance, exchanging broadsides for two hours and five minutes before the frigate disengaged, leaving Sylph with heavy damage to her rigging but again with minimal casualties, only one man injured.
+Commander Dashwood was promoted to post-captain for his bravery in these two engagements.

 Later service

 By November Sylph was under Commander William Goate based in the Channel and North Sea on blockade duties.
 She was decommissioned during the Peace of Amiens but recommissioned to continue the same services in February 1803.
 On the night of 17 December 1804 Sylph, HMS Thisbe, and HMS Niobe were all forced to cut away their masts to save themselves from being destroyed during a gale off Guernsey.
 Sylph was repaired and stayed on station until the end of 1805.

-FateSylph was laid up at Portsmouth in November 1805 and was broken up there in April 1811.
+The ship was laid up at Portsmouth in November and broken up there in April 1811.